 Breaking Your Lease

 As with any contract, you could face a penalty (have to pay a lot of money) if you break your lease.
-If your lease is for a fixed term (such as a year), as leases typically are, it means you've agreed to pay rent for the entire term.
+If your lease is for a fixed term (such as a year), as leases usually are, it means you've agreed to pay rent for the entire term.
 The fact that you only pay your rent month by month doesn't mean that you don't have to pay the rest of the money if you decide to move out early.

-• Give as much notice as possible
+- Give as much advance notice as possible.

-• Offer to help by looking for a replacement tenant yourself - This is called "subletting."
+- Offer to help by looking for a replacement tenant yourself--this is called "subletting".
 It is often the ONLY way that you can break your lease without paying a lot of money.

 Personal property is not covered under University or landlord insurance.
 If you have valuable personal possessions that would be difficult to replace or have extreme sentimental value, it is strongly suggested that you have personal property insurance/renter's insurance.
 If something happened to your apartment, your landlord is not responsible for that and his/her insurance will NOT cover your personal belongings.
 You can often buy rental insurance from the same company where you buy your car insurance.
 Contact the Student Tenant Union or the Center for International Studies if you need help.